- A number of groups of people are considered ‘special needs’ groups when it comes to accessing aged care services

 Known as Partners in Culturally Appropriate Care (PICAC), these organisations undertake training, workshops and development sessions to improve the aged care sector for all.

 Moving into an aged care facility can be difficult for anyone, but especially for someone with limited English language or who has developed dementia and is reverting back to their native tongue.

 To search for aged care homes and service providers catering for CALD clients near you, search our listings on AgedCareGuide.com.au.

 If you need the assistance of a translator when contacting organisations such as My Aged Care or an aged care provider, the Translating and Interpreting Service (TIS National) can help you on 13 14 50.

 In Australia, one in five people live with some form of disability and this number increases with age.

-There are many different types of disability such as physical, intellectual, sensory, learning, psychiatric or a combination of any of these.
+There are many different types of disabilities, such as physical, intellectual, sensory, learning, psychological, or a combination of any of these disabilities.

 Some may be pre-existing disabilities, they can be disabilities due to health conditions like a stroke, or be part of the ageing process, such as dementia.

 If you have a disability, are over 65 years of age and currently receive support through the National Disability Insurance Scheme (NDIS), visit the NDIS website or phone 1800 800 110 to find out what services are available to you.